The status of women

 over the potion and required the woman to drink it.
 If she were guilty, she would suffer

-greatly: her abdomen would swell and her thighs waste away.
+greatly.
+The passage says that her abdomen would swell and her thighs waste away.
 There is no similar magical

 test for husbands suspecting of having an affair with another woman.